Tidal irrigation

-Tidal irrigation is the subsurface irrigation of levee soils in coastal plains with river water under tidal influence.
-It is applied in (semi) arid zones at the mouth of a large river estuary or delta where a considerable tidal range (some 2 m) is present.
+Tidal irrigation is the natural subsurface irrigation of levee soils in coastal plains using river water influenced by tidal movements.
+This method is applicable in (semi-)arid regions at the mouth of large river estuaries or deltas where there is a significant tidal range.
+It is achieved by excavating tidal canals from the riverbank into the mainland, allowing river water to flow inland during high tides.
+During low tides, the canals and soil drain enhance soil aeration.
 The river discharge must be large enough to guarantee a sufficient flow of fresh water into the sea so that no salt water intrusion occurs in the river mouth.
+Tidal irrigation efficiently utilizes the periodic movement of tides to naturally push fresh water upstream.

 The irrigation is effectuated by digging tidal canals from the river shore into the main land that will guide the river water inland at high tide.

 For the irrigation to be effective the soil must have a high infiltration capacity to permit the entry of sufficient water in the soil to cover the evapotranspiration demand of the crop.
 At low tide, the canals and the soil drain out again, which promotes the aeration of the soil.